• About

 Mineral resources, another dormant asset, lie buried beneath the soil of the South West.
 From granite to kaolin, from limestone to gold, the region is richly endowed.

-There is an urgent need for the creation of Solid Mineral Development Zones across Ekiti, Ondo, Osun, Ogun, and Oyo.
+There is an urgent need to create Solid Mineral Development Zones across Ekiti, Ondo, Osun, Ogun, and Oyo.
 These zones must not just extract but process.
 The Commission must partner with private investors to build beneficiation plants and develop value chains, ensuring that host communities benefit through well-structured community development agreements.

 Finally, the creative economy cannot be ignored.
 The South West is the intellectual and cultural hub of Nigeria.
 From Nollywood to Afrobeats, from Adire to digital design, the youth of the region are leading a quiet revolution.
-The Commission must harness this genius by creating regional innovation clusters—connecting universities, tech hubs, and creative studios.
-A South West Creative Industry Grant Scheme will be vital to support filmmakers, fashion designers, musicians, and digital entrepreneurs who carry the cultural economy of the future.
+The South West Development Commission must harness this genius by creating regional innovation clusters that connect universities, tech hubs, and creative studios.
+A South West Creative Industry Grant Scheme will be vital in supporting filmmakers, fashion designers, musicians, and digital entrepreneurs who drive the cultural economy of the future.

-To the members of the Commission: think boldly, act swiftly, and serve selflessly.
+To the members of the South West Development Commission: think boldly, act swiftly, and serve selflessly.
 History has placed the pen in your hands—may you write a new chapter of pride, progress, and posterity.

 *Barr.
 Ojo-Lanre, Esq., a Tourism Diplomat, Development Advocate, Media Strategist, and Director-General, Ekiti State Bureau of Tourism Development, sent this piece,